jellyfin/jellyfin.org/docs/general/installation/truenas.md

 ![Resource Limits](/images/docs/install-truenas-12.png)

 To customize the CPU and memory allocated to the container Jellyfin uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
-Default is 4000m.
+Default is 4000m, which means Jellyfin is allowed to use 4 CPU threads.

 Accept the default value 8Gi allocated memory or enter a new limit in bytes.
-Enter a plain integer followed by the measurement suffix, for example 129M or 123Mi.
+Enter a plain integer followed by the measurement suffix, for example 4GB.

 Systems with compatible GPU(s) for hardware acceleration display devices in **GPU Configuration**.
 Use the **GPU Resource** dropdown menu(s) to configure device allocation.